OutSystems/outsystems-ui/README.md

 ## About this repository

 This repository contains the code that is used to control/style the OutSystems UI patterns.
+The code is written in TypeScript🖤 and SCSS.</br>
-The code is written in TypeScript🖤 and in SCSS, and you branch it and PR your changes/proposals!
+You can branch it and PR your changes/proposals!

 ### What tools should you use?